 We cannot stress enough how important it is to learn as much as you can about your host country before you go.
 Life abroad will be much more interesting if you have context for what you are experiencing.
 Before you go, read books, articles, news and online information about your host country and city.
 This will help you recognize and use opportunities for cross-cultural learning and create a rich experience.

 In addition, read through this page and our Study Abroad Handbook for more helpful suggestions about how to prepare.
 We highly recommend studying the language that will be spoken in your host country.
 You can use the Mango language program through MICA's library for free.
-In addition, MICA partners with other area institutions to allow its students access to courses at Towson, UMBC and Johns Hopkins through cross-registration (as part of your regular MICA tuition!).
+In addition, MICA partners with other area institutions to allow its students access to language courses at Towson, UMBC and Johns Hopkins through cross-registration (as part of your regular MICA tuition!).
 This means you can take language classes in the area!
 See MICA's Enrollment Services office in Bunting Center for more information about cross-institutional enrollment.

 Passports and Visas